 6. GAF AG (Germany) — Earth Observation Services for Development and Governance

-GAF AG is a Munich-based company specializing in EO-based services for governments, development agencies, and international organizations.
-Rather than building satellites or software platforms, GAF focuses on applying Earth observation data to solve specific problems: land administration, agricultural monitoring, environmental assessment, and sustainable development.
+GAF AG, also based in Munich, specializes in EO-based services for governments, development agencies, and international organizations.
+They don’t build satellites or software platforms.
+Instead, they apply Earth observation data to concrete problems: land administration, agricultural monitoring, environmental assessment, and sustainable development.

-The company has a long history of project-based consulting for organizations including the European Commission, ESA, the World Bank, and various national governments.
-Their expertise lies in translating raw satellite data into policy-relevant information products: land use maps, crop monitoring systems, deforestation alerts, and post-disaster assessments.
+The company has a long track record of project-based consulting for the European Commission, ESA, the World Bank, and national governments.
+Their real strength is turning raw satellite data into things policymakers can act on: land use maps, crop monitoring systems, deforestation alerts, and post-disaster assessments.

 Key strengths: